brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-account-entry/osb-customer-account-entry-details-web/documentation/account_environments.markdown

 * Patch info file

 #### Special Cases
+##### Commerce Products
+When selecting any _Commerce_ product, the user will see an additional select field called _Commerce Version_.
+The field will only appear after a commerce product is selected, and it will show up in between the _Product_ and _Liferay Version_ fields.
+The _Commerce Version_ field refers to which version of the commerce product the user wants to select.
+Unlike the normal use case, _Liferay Version_ will be disabled until a _Commerce Version_ is selected.
+Once the user selects a _Commerce Version_, the _Liferay Version_ field will be enabled and the rest of the form fields should look the same.
+The user will still be required to fill out fields such as _Operating System_, _Java Version_, _Application Server_, etc.

 ##### Search Option

 For any _DXP_ product, the user will see an additional multi-select field.